 If you require more than the prescribed limit you should ask to borrow the item instead.
 Copyright law still applies, so you will not be able to make copies yourself over the amount shown above.

 Loan periods vary but as a rule they are shorter than the 6 weeks that the British Library generally allow.
 All interlibrary loans are subject to an immediate recall should they be requested by the lending library.
 If the loan is not recalled, it may be possible to renew it.
-The renewal charge is £4.45.
+The renewal charge is £4.75.

 Most loans are for consultation within the library only but if the supplier permits lending you can borrow the item.

-Different restrictions on photocopying are imposed by libraries lending the items.
-All photocopying must be done within the UK Copyright guidelines.
-Some libraries insist on any photocopying being done only with permission, or by a staff-mediated service.
+Different restrictions on copying are imposed by supplying libraries.
+All copying must be done within the UK Copyright guidelines.
+Some libraries insist on any copying being done only with permission, or by a staff-mediated service.
 Ask your library for details.